-If you have a health condition or a disability that affects your ability to work, JobCentre Plus offers a service for disabled workers by putting them in touch with a Disability Employment Advisor (DEA).
-Whether you have just lost your job or have been out of work for a long time, a Disability Employment Advisor will help you to find work or to gain new skills for a job.
-They can help with work preparation, advocacy, recruitment, and even confidence building.
+If you have a health condition or a disability that affects your ability to work, you can get assistance and advice on returning to the workplace by speaking to a Work Coach at your local Jobcentre Plus.
+Whether you have just lost your job or have been out of work for a long time, a Work Coach is trained to be able to help you to find work or to gain new skills for a job.
+They can help with work preparation, recruitment, interview coaching and even confidence building.

-Disability Employment Advisors offer an employment assessment to find out what kind of work would suit you best.
-By taking an employment assessment, you will be able to more easily identify your strengths and abilities, and your advisor will be able to create a plan of action to help you meet your employment goals.
-To take an employment assessment you will first interview with your DEA and talk to them about any previous work experience, talents, skills, and employment goals.
+The Work Coach can carry out an employment assessment to find out what kind of work would suit you best.
+By taking an employment assessment, you will be able to more easily identify your strengths and abilities and your Work Coach will be able to create a plan of action to help you meet your employment goals.
+To take an employment assessment you will first have an interview with your work coach and talk to them about any previous work experience, talents, skills, and your employment goals.

-The length of time an employment assessment takes varies on your individual needs and can last a half a day or longer.
-After your assessment, you will agree on a plan of action with your DEA, which may include training or taking part in a programme such as Access to Work or Work Choice.
-The Disability Employment Advisors can also provide referrals to work psychologists, if needed, for a more detailed employment asssessment.
+The length of time an employment assessment takes varies based on your individual needs and can last a half a day or longer.
+After your assessment, you will agree on a plan of action with your Work Coach, which may include training or they could recommend you take part in a programme such as Access to Work, Residential Training or Work Choice.
+The Work Coach can also provide referrals to a specialist work psychologist, if needed, for a more detailed employment assessment.

 |What is the JobCentre Plus?|

 A layman's guide to the Job Centre Plus and it's services for job seekers and employers.